-Best apps for first-time iPhone owners
+Pick up your first iPhone?
+These are the must-have apps to download!

 Google Maps

 Apple's Maps app has grown into its own over the past few years and works incredibly well on the iPhone.
-But, there are still a few missing features, or tools that don't work in all areas.
+But there are still a few missing features or tools that don't work in all areas.
 That's why you'll need Google Maps as a backup.
 Google Maps has just been around a lot longer, and so has a more polished feature set that works in more locations.
+Again, this is one of the best iPhone apps to have around for directions.

 Reading